gitkraken/gitlens-docs/gitlens/gitlens-trials.md

 ***

-### Organization Trials
+### Multi-User Trials

-Organization trials are available for groups of users that would like to try the [GitKraken Suite](www.gitkraken.com/suite) across members of their team, company, or organization.
-After an organization trial is started, a 30-day trial will be started.
-The duration of the organization trial is shared by everyone in the organization.
+Multi-user trials are available for groups of users that would like to try the [GitKraken Suite](www.gitkraken.com/suite) across members of their team, company, or organization.
+After a multi-user trial is started, it will be active for 30 days.
+The duration of the multi-user trial is shared by everyone in the organization.

-To start an organization trial:
+To start a multi-user trial:

 1. Visit [app.gitkraken.com](https://app.gitkraken.com/)
 2. Login with your GitKraken account
-3. Select “New trial organization” (if you already have an organization and have not started a trial organization, select that and continue with step 5)
+3. Select “New Multi-User Trial (if you already have an organization and have not started a trial, select that and continue with step 5)
 4. Name the organization when prompted
 5. [Add users](/gitlens/gitlens-organization/#add-users)
-6. Once users are added, your extended organization trial has begun
+6. Once users are added, your extended Multi-user trial has begun

 <div class='callout callout--basic'>
-   	<p>It is not possible for a user to be a member of more than one organization trial at a time.
-Once the organization trial has lapsed, an owner cannot start another organization trial.</p>
+   	<p>It is not possible for a user to be a member of more than one multi-user trial at a time.
+Once the multi-user trial has lapsed, an owner cannot start another multi-user trial.</p>
 </div>